vsevolodiakovlev/dap_mrs/README.md

-# dap_mrs
-Deferred Acceptance with Marginal Rate of Substitution
+# Deferred Acceptance Procedure with Marginal Rate of Substitution